-The York researcher must also obtain approval of the application from his/her Department Chair (if applicable) and the Faculty Dean (or the Organized Research Unit (ORU) Director if processing through a centre/institute) by completing an ORS Checklist and obtaining the required signatures.
-The Chair’s and Dean’s (or ORU Director’s) approval are required to assure that the researcher has the necessary time and that adequate facilities and resources are or will be made available to the researcher to undertake the research project, if successful.
+The York researcher must also obtain approval of the application from his/her Department Chair (if applicable) and the Faculty Dean by completing an ORS Checklist (pdf) or ORS Checklist (DocuSign) and obtaining the required signatures.
+The Chair’s and Dean’s approval are required to assure that the researcher has the necessary time and that adequate facilities and resources are or will be made available to the researcher to undertake the research project, if successful.

-The institutional signature (ORS Executive Director or delegate) on funding applications certifies that:
+The institutional signature (ORS Assistant Vice-President, Research Strategy & Impact or delegate) on funding applications certifies that:

 - The York researcher is affiliated with the institution